History of Marsha Blackburn in Timeline

 In 2015, Marsha Blackburn led a panel that investigated the Planned Parenthood undercover video controversy.

 In 2015, regarding the Supreme Court's decision in Obergefell v.
-Hodges, Marsha Blackburn stated her belief that marriage is a sacred institution between a man and a woman.
+Hodges, Marsha Blackburn stated, "Despite this decision, no one can overrule the truth about what marriage actually is—a sacred institution between a man and a woman."

 In March 2016, Marsha Blackburn chaired the Republican-led Select Investigative Panel, a committee convened to "explore the ethical implications of using fetal tissue in biomedical research".

-In October 2016, the FCC adopted an online privacy rule.
+In October 2016, the FCC adopted an Obama-administration online privacy rule.

 November 2016: Joined Trump's Presidential Transition Team

-In November 2016, Marsha Blackburn joined Donald Trump's presidential transition team as vice chair and supported his policies, even nominating him for a Nobel Peace Prize.
+In November 2016, Marsha Blackburn joined Donald Trump's presidential transition team as vice chair.

-As of 2016, Marsha Blackburn continued to run her business, Marketing Strategies, a promotion-event management firm.
+As of 2016, Marsha Blackburn continued to run the business Marketing Strategies.

-In October 2017, Marsha Blackburn announced her candidacy for the Senate seat being vacated by Bob Corker, positioning herself as a "hardcore, card-carrying Tennessee conservative".
+In October 2017, Marsha Blackburn announced her candidacy for the Senate seat being vacated by Bob Corker, describing herself as a "hardcore, card-carrying Tennessee conservative."

 In 2017, Marsha Blackburn supported Trump's executive order imposing a temporary travel and immigration ban barring citizens of seven Muslim-majority countries from entering the U.S.

-June 2018: Blackburn publishes op-ed on tech regulation
+June 2018: Blackburn argues for greater oversight and restrictions on tech companies.

-In June 2018, Marsha Blackburn published an op-ed advocating for increased regulation of technology companies, which sparked backlash among Google employees.
+In June 2018, Marsha Blackburn published an op-ed arguing for greater oversight and restrictions on tech companies, sparking a vocal backlash among Google employees.

-On November 6, 2018, Marsha Blackburn was elected as the first woman to the U.S. Senate from Tennessee, defeating Phil Bredesen.
+On November 6, 2018, Marsha Blackburn became the first woman to be elected to the U.S. Senate from Tennessee, defeating Phil Bredesen.

-November 7, 2018: Blackburn comments on Thousand Oaks shooting
+November 7, 2018: Blackburn responds to Thousand Oaks Shooting.

-On November 7, 2018, following the Thousand Oaks shooting, Marsha Blackburn responded to a question in a Fox News interview by emphasizing the need to protect the Second Amendment and address mental health issues.
+On November 7, 2018, following the Thousand Oaks shooting, Marsha Blackburn responded to a question about the shooting in a Fox News interview, emphasizing the importance of protecting the Second Amendment and addressing mental health issues.

 2018: Elected to the Senate

-In 2018, Marsha Blackburn was first elected to the Senate representing Tennessee.
+In 2018, Marsha Blackburn was first elected to the United States Senate, representing Tennessee.

 January 3, 2019: Sworn in as U.S. Senator